-This is the second part of our “Frequently asked questions” section (click here to view part one of our FAQ).
+This is the second part of our “Frequently asked questions” section.
 In every issue we will answer some of the most asked questions we get from potential customers and interested parties about the Krah Technology.

 Also feel free to send us some new ideas for our FAQ in he form below.
 We will try to publish as many as we can.